Millions of digital marketers have adopted Google Analytics 4 since the company announced its next-generation analytics property in October 2020.

 Upon first learning that Universal Analytics is going away, some users were frustrated.
 Anyone would be frustrated to discover that they’d need to get acquainted with a new tool, especially if they felt like the previous version was retired without justification.

 But GA4 is far more than a reskinned version of Universal Analytics.
-As you’ll discover, Google Analytics 4 features massive advantages over its predecessor.
+As you may have already discovered, Google Analytics 4 features massive advantages over its predecessor.
 GA4 is also positioned to scale with your business and evolve in accordance with fundamental changes in how people use the internet.

 Here are just a few of the next-level benefits of Google Analytics 4 vs Universal Analytics.